Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Connections between RPI and NR Method

 We prove (\ref{result of finite-step PEV}) by induction.
 For $M=1$, $T_{\Omega}^{\pi_{k+1}}(q_k)=q_k+F_{\Omega}\left( q_k \right)$ holds, which can be obtained by substituting $q=q_k$ into (\ref{equivalent form of regularized self-consistency operator}).
 So (\ref{result of finite-step PEV}) is satisfied for $M=1$.
 Suppose that (\ref{result of finite-step PEV}) holds for $M=j$.
 We then have

 which indicates that (\ref{result of finite-step PEV}) holds for $M=j+1$.
 This completes the proof. \end{proof}

-With the aid of Proposition \ref{finite-step PEV}, the equivalence between regularized MPI and inexact Newton method is established in the following theorem.
-We identify the connection between the error incurred by finite-step policy evaluation and the error in solving the Newton iteration formula.
+With the aid of Proposition \ref{finite-step PEV}, the equivalence between RMPI and inexact Newton method is established in the following theorem.
+We identify the connection between the error incurred by inexact policy evaluation and the error in solving the Newton iteration formula.

-\begin{theorem}[equivalence between regularized MPI and inexact NR method] Suppose that $q_{k+1}$ is obtained by carrying out one-step regularized MPI from $q_k$ as is described in (\ref{MR-PI}).
+\begin{theorem}[equivalence between RMPI and inexact Newton method] Suppose that $q_{k+1}$ is obtained by carrying out one-step RMPI from $q_k$ as is described in (\ref{MR-PI}).
 Then $q_{k+1}$ satisfies the following inexact Newton iteration:

 in which $r_k$ is given by

 \end{theorem}

 \begin{proof} We prove this theorem by directly calculating $r_k$.
 Utilizing (\ref{I-NR representation of MR-PI}), we have